BigBoiCJ/SteamAutoCracker/README.md

   - The `requests` module.
 Install with `py -m pip install requests` or `python -m pip install requests` or `python3 -m pip install requests`
   - The `pywin32` module (which contains win32api).
 Install with `py -m pip install pywin32` or `python -m pip install pywin32` or `python3 -m pip install pywin32`
     - If you have any problem, please check https://pypi.org/project/pywin32/
+  - The `tkinter` module, but it should be included in Python by default.
-  - I think Python 3+ is needed.
+  - I believe Python 3.7+ is needed.

 ## Notes about DLCs
 Some DLCs in some games requires you to download additional files.\